kimlvis31/AutoTradeMachine_Eta/README.md

   * <Details>
       <Summary><b><i> Currency Analysis </b></i></Summary>
       <img src="./docs/currencyanalysis_0.png" width="960" height="540">
       This is the *Currency Analysis* page.
-In this page the user can do things below.
+In this page, the user can

       1. Choose a currency analysis and view its chart.
       2. View the CAC applied to the currently chosen currency analysis